 For starters there’s that pesky thing called the Due Date.
 It’s got a hold on you.

-Shift gears with me.
-Think of the last time in your life when you were feeling utterly creative and had the ability to express whatever it was your heart desired.
+Think of the last time in your life when you felt crazy creative and had the ability to express whatever it was your heart desired.
+No time limits!

-When you finished, you may have felt a peaceful satisfaction that was equal parts proud and unattached.
+When you finished, you might have felt a deep satisfaction that was equal parts proud and unattached.
 Some people have referred to this state as “in the flow”–a state of deep focus and pure inspiration in which the work itself is more important than the outcome.

 Conceiving a child is one of life’s utmost “create-ive” moments.
 To be able to create this union of you and your mate, you needed space, you needed safety and no pressure at all to get anything right.

-You had to trust that everything would work just fine and move into flow and rhythm with your instincts and each other–giving and receiving.
+You trusted that everything would work just fine and move into flow and rhythm with your instincts and each other–giving and receiving.

 The predicted date of your birth is not what you need to focus on.

 What matters more is how present you will be.
-How you will seek calm and focus?
+How will you stay calm and focused?
 How will you create safety?
 How will you show up in each moment–will you be fearful, resistant and hesitant, or will you be calm, aware and brimming with curiosity and a willingness to surrender with each unfolding surge?